hexed 0.4.0

 {characteristic}

 The most generally applicable farfield boundary condition.
 Sometimes referred to as "Riemann Invariants" boundary condition.
 In a nutshell, it sets the state as close to the freestream state as possible without overdefining the boundary condition.
-It decomposes both the flow state and the freestream into the characteristics of the locally linearized Euler equations, and then recombines into a single state vector using the outgoing characteristics from the flow state and the incoming characteristics from the freestream.
-For viscous flows, the transport fluxes of the outgoing characterstics are set to zero and those of the incoming characteristics are unmodified.
+It decomposes both the flow state and the freestream into the characteristics of the locally linearised Euler equations, and then recombines into a single state vector using the outgoing characteristics from the flow state and the incoming characteristics from the freestream.
+For viscous flows, the transport fluxes of the outgoing characteristics are set to zero and those of the incoming characteristics are unmodified.
 This BC is well-posed regardless of the flow direction and Mach number.
 Thus it can be used for farfield boundaries that aren't actually very far away and outflow boundaries that ingest a wake or boundary layer.
 The drawback is that it is not very robust and will sometimes cause a crash in hypersonic flows.
 A more robust alternative is Pressure Outflow.

 {pressure_outflow}

 An outflow boundary condition that balances robustness and generality.
 For supersonic outflow, the flow state is simply left alone.
 For subsonic outflow, the pressure is set equal to the freestream pressure.
 For inflow, this boundary condition is invalid (it is not numerically stable, let alone well-posed).
 For viscous flows, all of the transport fluxes are set to zero.
-This technically makes it ill-posed (specifically, overdefined) for subsonic outflow, and is an artifiact of pure laziness, since you can usually get away with it.
+This technically makes it ill-posed (specifically, overdefined) for subsonic outflow, and is an artifact of pure laziness, since you can usually get away with it.
 In the future, I intend to set the appropriate number of transport fluxes to make this boundary condition well-posed.

 {outflow}